Cats Don't Dance: Release

-New Line Cinema, which was a sister company to Turner Feature Animation at the time, expressed interest in distributing the film.
-However, when Turner Broadcasting merged with Time Warner in 1996, the film fell into the ownership of Warner Bros.
+New Line Cinema, which was a sister company to Turner Feature Animation at the time, expressed interest in distributing the film, but when Turner Broadcasting merged with Time Warner in 1996, the film fell into the ownership of Warner Bros.
 Pictures.
 Pullet Surprise, a newly produced Looney Tunes short film featuring Foghorn Leghorn, preceded the film's theatrical release, and "The Big Sister", a Dexter's Laboratory What a Cartoon! short, followed the film in its original home video release.

 Home media

-Cats Don't Dance had its first home video release on VHS and LaserDisc on August 19, 1997, by Warner Home Video.
-To promote the release, Warner Home Video partnered with Continental Airlines, in which the buyer received an in-pack coupon worth $125 in savings on a Continental flight.
+Cats Don't Dance had its first home video release by Warner Home Video, on VHS and LaserDisc on August 19, 1997, only four months and twenty-four days after its theatrical release.
+To promote the release, Warner partnered with Continental Airlines, in which the buyer received an in-pack coupon worth $125 in savings on a Continental flight.
+A $2 instant savings coupon with the additional purchase of either Dennis the Menace (1993), Batman: Mask of the Phantasm, Richie Rich (1994), or the 25th anniversary edition of Willy Wonka and the Chocolate Factory was also included.

-The film had also its first DVD release on September 3, 2002 in a pan-and-scan format with bonus features.
-A re-release of the same DVD, but bundled with Quest for Camelot (1998), was released on May 2, 2006.
+The film had also its first DVD release on September 3, 2002, in a pan-and-scan format with bonus features.
+A re-release of the same DVD, but bundled with Quest for Camelot, was released on May 2, 2006.
 Internationally, in July 2008, Cats Don't Dance was released on DVD in widescreen in Germany, Spain, and the Benelux countries.
-A widescreen DVD was released for the first time in North America on November 1, 2016 via the Warner Archive Collection.
+A widescreen DVD was released for the first time in North America on November 1, 2016, via the Warner Archive Collection.
 The original widescreen presentation is also available digitally for rental or purchase through Google Play and also through Amazon Video.
+The film was officially released on Blu-ray via the Warner Archive Collection on September 26, 2023.